Mariners vs. Rangers Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Jarred Kelenic, Marcus Semien and others in the Seattle Mariners-Texas Rangers matchup at T-Mobile Park on Monday at 9:40 PM ET.
+Player prop betting options for Ty France, Marcus Semien and others are available in the Seattle Mariners-Texas Rangers matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!